-Facing each other for the sixth time, Nick Kyrgios scored his third win over the world no. 2 Rafael Nadal following a thrilling 3-6, 7-6, 7-6 triumph in three hours and three minutes and three match points he saved in the deciding tie break!
+Facing each other for the sixth time in Acapulco 2019, Nick Kyrgios scored his third win over the world no. 2 Rafael Nadal following a thrilling 3-6, 7-6, 7-6 triumph.
+The encounter lasted for three hours and three minutes, and the Aussie saved three match points in the deciding tie break to send Rafa out and advance into the next round!

-Nick saved the first two with direct points and the Spaniard squandered a huge chance on the third, keeping the opponent in the match and hitting a double fault in the worst possible moment to move the rival 7-6 up.
-Kyrgios sealed the deal in the 14th point when Nadal's backhand landed long, celebrating one of the biggest wins of his career and advancing into the last eight where he will face Stan Wawrinka in another mouthwatering clash.
+Nick saved the first two with direct points, and the Spaniard squandered a significant chance on the third, keeping the opponent in the match and hitting a double fault in the worst moment to fall 7-6 behind.
+Kyrgios sealed the deal in the 14th point when Nadal's backhand landed long, celebrating one of the biggest wins of his career and advancing into the last eight.

-Rafa was not pleased with Nick's behavior on the court, the underarm serve and the fact he spends almost no time between serves, leaving him unprepared for the returns.
-The crowd booed the Aussie after the last point and the handshake between the players was anything but friendly as well.
+Rafa wasn't pleased with Nick's behavior, the underarm serve, and the fact that he spends almost no time between serves, leaving him unprepared for the returns.
+The crowd booed the Aussie after the last point, and the handshake between the players was anything but friendly.